KellyGriffin/katacoda-scenarios/Rancher/step4.md

 After checking it out, scale the deployment to more replicas and see the result:

 `k3s kubectl scale deploy/rancher-demo --replicas=5`{{execute HOST1}}

+You can also use the Rancher Server to scale and view your deployment.
+You will need to refresh the above link if you scale down.